nathnaeltamirat/nathnaeltamirat/README.md

   Addis Ababa Science and Technology University
   Expected Year of Graduation: 2028

 ### Community
 - **Core Team Member of AASTU Software Engineering Association (Technical Team)**:
-Meamber of technical initiatives and projects of the Software Engineering Association at Addis Ababa Science and Technology University.
+  Member of technical initiatives and projects of the Software Engineering Association at Addis Ababa Science and Technology University.

 - **African to Silicon Valley (A2SV) - Student**:
   Engaged in the A2SV program to improve problem-solving skills and bridge the gap between African talent and global tech opportunities.